isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 $$

-which is equivalent, but the mere fact that it doesn't "look like a polynomial" is a strong indication that you have internalized the polynomial canonical form whether or not you were aware of it.
+which is equivalent, but the mere fact that it doesn't "look like a polynomial" is a strong indication that you have internalized the polynomial canonical form---whether or not you were aware of it.

 Given the existence of canonical forms, we can now reduce the problem of proving ring equality to be: